How to Deal With Rashes During Pregnancy

-Pregnancy not only takes you on a roller coaster of emotions but also introduces changes in your body that are uncalled for.
+Pregnancy not only takes you on a roller coaster of emotions but also introduces changes in your body that are less than pleasant.
 While the pregnancy glow is an undeniable add-on, other things like pregnancy rashes, stretch marks, and other skin conditions are the more undesirable parts of the package.

 What Are Pregnancy Rashes?

 Rashes are skin conditions that present themselves during pregnancy due to symptoms of pregnancy.
 They can also appear on some occasions due to irritants.
 Different types of rashes are caused due to various reasons, and it is best to consult a doctor if you notice one developing on your skin.

 What Causes Rashes During Pregnancy?

 There are no exact causes for rashes during pregnancy.
 Some types of rashes have not yet been linked to an underlying reason, but certain rashes during pregnancy may be caused due to:

 When your body is triggered due to an allergic reaction or infection, it starts producing a compound called histamine as an immune response to the reaction.
 This can present itself in the form of rashes or bumps on the skin.